h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-29-workflow-how-to-create-texture-map-for-game-hair-cards-using-xgen.md

 The great thing about _XGen_ is you can do this little trick to almost everything that has that script button in front of it.
 Like _Taper_, _Width_, _Taper Start_, etc.

-Next, I like uncheck the _Tube Shade_ option to be able to see the color of the hair a bit better in the _viewport_.
+Next, I like to uncheck the _Tube Shade_ option to be able to see the color of the hair a bit better in the _viewport_.

 The _Modifier CV Count_ that I mentioned earlier, was for the generated hair and not the _Guides_.
 If you want to add more points to the guides themselves, select them, and click on the _Rebuild..._ button to input as many points as you like on your _Guides_.
 It helps a lot when it comes to shaping the hair.